nvennin/test-www/procedures/Procedure_GDP_HBQIN_Outsourced_Activities.md

 * The level of effort and formality associated with Third Party Provider qualification should be directly proportional to the level of risk associated with the material or service.
 * All third party providers that directly impacts the product quality or have an impact to GDP activities are to be audited as part of the initial qualification and should have Quality agreements in place.
+* Where a third party provider is required to store and handle controlled drugs and/or narcotics, they are to be audited in their licence and ability to do so, and that their staff have been appropriately trained.
 * An audit can be performed through a questionnaire.
 * Successful completion of the qualification step shall result in the Third Party Provider being identified as qualified.